SimonV839/MumsDiceGame/README.md

 	Per page/component
 [This creates the server and the .client]

-Add Logging to the server (attempts to add logging to client fail)
+Add Logging to the server (this allows the client to log too)